turingschool/front-end-curriculum/projects/travel-tracker.md

 # Evaluation

-Evaluations will be done live with an intructor.
-You'll be asked to step through the various parts of your application including reponsive design, running the accessibility audit, the user interface, running tests and looking at Sass and JavaScript code.
+Evaluations will be done live with an instructor.
+You'll be asked to step through the various parts of your application including the accessibility audit, the user interface, running tests and looking at fetch calls and JavaScript code.